 The course is delivered via Moodle, an asynchronous LMS (Learning Management System), which means that you will be able to log in and complete your coursework whenever you can.
 There is no set timetable for this although it is expected that you will need to put in a total of of at least 50-60 hours of individual work to complete tasks set by your course leader and to write up your Module 3 extended assignment.

-During the course, your course leader will invite you for one or two short meetings in our online webinar room to keep in touch and connect with other colleagues following the programme.
+N.B.
+During the course, your course leader will invite you to a number of short live meetings in our online webinar room to keep in touch and connect with other colleagues following the programme.

 How the course will benefit you